cwinters8/FullStackConf-Registration/README.md

 # Full Stack Conf Registration
-Interactive form to register for "Full Stack Conf"
+Interactive form to register for 'Full Stack Conf', a fictional developer conference.
+This app utilizes jQuery and JavaScript to dynamically update certain areas of the form and validate user input.

 Third project in the [Team Treehouse](http://referrals.trhou.se/clarkwinters) Full Stack JavaScript Techdegree.